Gandom Films Production is an independent nonfiction production company founded by Sara Khaki and Mohammadreza Eyni.

 While COVID-19 exacerbates vulnerabilities across the world, unsung heroes in all levels of society help the tide turn toward a brighter future.

-Gandom Films Production's collaboration on Convergence: Courage in a Crisis was in collaboration with Story Syndicate, a U.S. based Oscar- and Emmy-winning production company, and Grain Media, a BAFTA- and Oscar-Winning film company based in the U.K.
+Gandom Films Production's collaboration on Convergence: Courage in a Crisis was in partnership with Story Syndicate, a U.S. based Oscar- and Emmy-winning production company, and Grain Media, a BAFTA- and Oscar-Winning film company based in the U.K.

 Our Iranian Lockdown

+In this Guardian Documentary, a filmmaking duo turn the camera on themselves and capture their lives in lockdown.
+In this in intimate portrait, filmed over several weeks in quarantine in Tehran, Sara Khaki and Mohammadreza Eyni attempt to process the devastating loss of a family member to COVID-19.
 As they approach the Persian new year, usually a time of family reunion, the couple find hope and happiness in the traditional rituals that mark the spring equinox.

 News